 See the Supplements & Liver Failure review for more information

 Garcinia Cambogia And Rhabdomyolysis

-Back in 2004 there was a case report of a 54 year old woman who got rhabdo after taking a supplement that contained garcinia cambogia.
+Back in 2004, there was a case report of a 54-year-old woman who got rhabdo after taking a supplement that contained garcinia Cambogia.
 But, that supplement contained many other ingredients- including ephedra.
-Stimulants have been known to cause rhabdomyolsys.
+Stimulants have been known to cause rhabdomyolysis.

 Because of this, my hunch is that it might not be garcinia cambogia that caused rhabdomyolysis, but rather the ephedra in the supplement.
 That said I can't be sure either way.
 Other than this case report, I'm not aware of any cases of garcinia cambogia causing rhabdo.